 Purchased email lists

 “Never buy an email list” is a statement every email marketing strategy should be based on.
 Yet, some companies continue purchasing subscribers in bulk and then complain about low open and response rates.
-It is also illegal, as GDPR legislation now enshrines the need for you to collect the recipients express agreement (permission) for you to both retain their email address – and data, and use it.
-Although it may be argued that one is implicit of the other.
+It is also illegal, as GDPR legislation now enshrines the need for you to collect the recipient’s express agreement (permission) for you to both retain their email address – and data and use it.
+Although it may be argued that one is dependent on the other.

 Inactive subscribers